 Under the Glastir Woodland Creation scheme, NRW requires every applicant to submit a plan identifying the proposed area of new planting.
 We assess this information to advise whether new planting proposals meet Glastir scheme rules, the UK Forestry Standard and value for money requirements.
 This process is known as verification and our role is to balance the environmental, economic and social benefits of woodlands, and take all reasonable steps to maintain and enhance the living organisms and habitats listed under the Environment (Wales) Act 2016.

-To support this process, we have produced a range of policies and guidance notes to support Glastir Woodland Creation plan compliance and explains the “sensitivities” and “special guidance layers” identified on the Woodland Opportunities map:-
+To support this process, we have produced and updated a range of policies and guidance notes to support Glastir Woodland Creation plan compliance.

-- Tree Planting Guide for Glastir Woodland Creation
+- Tree Planting Guide for Woodland Creation schemes

 - Implementation guide to managing forests in acid-sensitive areas